-"Ssh, ssh," he whispered gathering me up and settling me on my bed.
+"Ssh, ssh," he whispered as he helped me to standing.
+He shuffled me toward my bed and had me sit down.
 "Vivienne, what is it?
 What's wrong?
 Is it Gabriel, did something happen?
 Did he do something to you?"
 I could hear the protective anger in his voice.

 "Non, non," I clutched at his hand when he started towards my door.
 His intention was simply to close it but I was so adamant that he not leave me he left it ajar and instead sat down beside me.

-He stroked my forehead and looked pitifully down at me, "I cannot help you, Viv, if I don't know what's wrong."
+He stroked my forehead and pitifully looked me over, "I cannot help you, Viv, if I don't know what's wrong."

 I wanted desperately to tell him what had happened; I needed to tell someone.
 Confiding in Jean, though, I would have to tell him everything, tell him I was no longer a virgin, that I had made love to Gabriel.
 That Philippe knew and what he had done; what he had threatened.

 "I cannot tell you, Jean.
 I cannot tell anyone!"

 "It was Philippe, wasn't it," Jean had a faraway look in his eyes.
 I could see him thinking, picturing what might have taken place.
 "I saw him come down the hall holding his arm before he left.
 He was bleeding.
 Isolde did it; she was protecting you from him.
 What did he do Viv?
 What did he do?!"

 "Nothing, Jean, I swear!
 He has…he's just never forgiven me and Gabriel for what happened to you both the night they found you in the woods.
 He…he…he just grabbed me and he threatened me…but…but nothing happened."